thevillagehacker/thevillagehacker.github.io/_posts/2021-03-10-iOS-dynamic-lab-setup.md

 6. Installing Burp suite Certificates

 ## Disclaimer
-This blog post is meant only for educational purposes and security research.
+Before proceeding, I want to emphasize that this blog post is for educational purposes and security research only.

 ## Jailbreaking
 To Jailbreak iPhone there are plenty of tools present on planet earth but all of them are not going to work when you do but here I will share the difficulties I faced during my Jailbreaking process.